 Preventing the Flu

-The flu is here and this year’s vaccine is only 10% effective.
+It’s flu season again!
 The flu is more common than many people think.
 Last year 25 million Americans got the flu.
 The question is, what can be done about it?
 Must we endure this every year?
 Is the only partially effective flu shot the only answer?
 And what does being a vegetarian have to do with it?